Anthropic Built an AI That Gets Root in 6 Packets. Then It Escaped and Emailed a Researcher Eating a Sandwich. — Hitechies

 Anthropic published a 244-page system card on April 7th for a model they built, evaluated, and refused to release.
 The vulnerabilities it found are still sitting unpatched in the systems most of the internet runs on.
 The public disclosure lands in July.
 This is what the model actually did — technically, specifically, with costs attached.

-across every major OS & browser
+across every major OS & browser$50Cost to crack

-a 27-year-old OpenBSD bug
+a 27-year-old OpenBSD bug181×More Firefox exploits

-than the previous model
+than the previous model>99%Vulnerabilities found

 still unpatched right now